A twin-anchored Alpine-lake fleet — GLIDEFORM and IRONWIND co-lead at 27.9% each.

 Swiss lake light wind is where GLIDEFORM was built to live.

-The 2026 Swiss season opens on Lake Geneva, Lake Zürich and Lake Constance with the club championship circuit and the ESSE 850 one-design fleet, and runs through the summer into KAJSA III's Copa del Rey Class A defence in the Mediterranean.
+The 2026 Swiss season opens on Lake Geneva, Lake Zürich and Lake Constance with the club championship circuit and the ESSE 850 one-design fleet, and runs through the summer into KAJSA III's Copa del Rey Class A defense in the Mediterranean.
 Swiss lake conditions are unlike any other ORC venue in the FleetEdge map — variable thermals, light patches, shifting pressure, transitions that punish power boats and reward patience.
-GLIDEFORM's 33.1% density is the highest single-archetype share of any national cohort on FleetEdge, and the low-drag downwind-biased geometry through efficient waterline-to-beam ratios is the hull philosophy built for exactly that pressure pattern.
-When a Swiss boat crosses the finish on Lake Zürich ahead of the fleet, it is usually because the GLIDEFORM low-drag signature held light-air VMG through a patch the competition dropped into.
+GLIDEFORM's 27.9% density co-leads the Swiss fleet, and the low-drag smooth-mode geometry with reaching-angle efficiency is the hull philosophy built for exactly that pressure pattern.
+When a Swiss boat crosses the finish on Lake Zürich ahead of the fleet, it is usually because the GLIDEFORM signature held light-air VMG through a patch the competition dropped into.
 Pre-race speculation — actual conditions and crew execution will arbitrate.

 Championship Citation